 If you already walk two days a week, a 90% goal might be planning to walk 30 minutes a day three days a week.
 You’re starting with something realistic which enables you to succeed and then build on your success by making the next goal a little bigger.
 The key here is to pick something you know you can do, do it, allow yourself to feel successful and then build on your momentum and choose a slightly more ambitious goal (that you now know that you can do).
 It becomes a super-positive and self-affirming cycle…

 3) Focus on a “do instead” goal

 Dr. Lee-Baggley’s third tip is to pick a “do instead” goal.
-Oftentimes people choose a goal around food that is very restrictive.
+People often choose a goal around food that is very restrictive.
 For example, “I’m going to stop eating junk food.”
-Dr. Lee-Baggley encourages you instead to ask yourself, “‘What am I going to do instead of eating junk food?’ andfocus on adding healthy things into your diet rather than taking unhealthy things out.”
+Instead, Dr. Lee-Baggley encourages you to ask yourself, “‘What am I going to do instead of eating junk food?’ and focus on adding healthy things into your diet rather than taking unhealthy things out.
 This will help you feel less deprived.

-She explains further that restrictive goals “create something known as the thought suppression effect, which is: the more you try to not think about something, the more you’ll think about it, and this will make your goal that much harder to accomplish.”
+She explains that restrictive goals “create something known as the thought suppression effect: the more you try to not think about something, the more you’ll think about it, and this will make your goal that much harder to accomplish.”

 Examples of “do instead” goals are “I will replace my soda at lunch with sparkling water during the work week,” or “I will start enjoying ‘meatless Mondays.’”
 Notice that these goals are not “I will give up soda” or “I am not eating meat anymore.”